emilygv/emilyvernon.com/services.md

 %}

 {% include hero_intro.html
-title= "Impactful product-market fit" subtitle= "You’re asked to launch relevant products or services, but teams feel uncertain and stretched." description= "We’ll first clarify your business goals, customer needs and current product or experience, then conduct a gap analysis to define the best path forward." image= "/assets/images/services_package_03.png" image_on_left= true
+title= "Conversion-focused website"
+subtitle= "Your website is live, but it’s not converting visitors into customers the way it should." description= "We’ll align your site with your business goals and customer journey, then refine design, structure and content to remove friction and guide visitors seamlessly toward action." image= "/assets/images/services_package_03.png" image_on_left= true
 %}